 Yes.
 Your veterinarian may recommend the Lyme vaccine if your dog lives in a high-risk area or is in high-risk situations regularly.
 Like all vaccines, the Lyme vaccine is not 100 percent effective.
 Even with vaccination, your dog will still need monthly preventatives, and you should still take other preventative measures, like avoiding areas with ticks and manually checking your dog for ticks.

-Lyme disease is preventable.
+Lyme disease is transmitted via tick bites, and can cause lameness, swollen joints and even kidney failure.
+While it can be treated if the case is not too severe, prevention is best.
 The best way to prevent an infection is to reduce your dog’s exposure to ticks and stay up-to-date on monthly preventatives and Lyme vaccinations.